-2.11 Comparatives
+2.10 Comparatives

-Comparatives include the full financial year, being 1 July 2018 to 30 June 2019.
+Comparatives include the full financial year, being 1 July 2019 to 30 June 2020.
+Comparatives have been updated as per Note 19.

 3 Financial risk management

 The Fund's activities expose it to a variety of financial risks: market risk (including price risk, currency risk, and interest rate risk), credit risk and liquidity risk.